 Focus on understanding the fundamental concepts of transition metal chemistry, the main group elements, and bioinorganic chemistry.
 Emphasis on bonding, structures, synthesis, and reactivity.
 Three hours lecture.
 Prerequisites: CHEM 232, 331.
 CHEM 331 may be taken concurrently.
-Offered as needed.
+Offered in alternate years: 08S.
 NU only.